Towards a fully well-balanced and entropy-stable scheme for the Euler equations with gravity: General equations of state: The numerical scheme

-In \cite{Berthon2024a} it was shown that the resulting \ARS in terms of \eqref{eq:expression_w_hat} is consistent.
-The goal is thus to derive the remaining five unknowns (namely, $\delta \rho$, $\delta q$, $\delta E$, $S^q$ and $S^E$) while ensuring positivity, entropy stability and well-balancedness.
-These notions are precisely defined in \cref{sec:definitions}, but before that, the next section explains how to use the \ARS \eqref{eq:ARS} to perform a time update of the approximation \eqref{eq:wn}.
+To complete the description of the numerical scheme, the goal is thus to derive the remaining five unknowns (namely, $\delta \rho$, $\delta q$, $\delta E$, $S^q$ and $S^E$) while ensuring positivity, entropy stability and well-balancedness.
+These properties will be defined in the next section.